kingsdigitallab/ddhldap-django/README.md

 - Add the setting `LDAP_GROUP` to your project and set it to the LDAP group you want to authenticate to, for example `LDAP_GROUP = 'histpag'`.
 - Import the ddhldap_django settings into your project.
-These settings need to be imported after any other settings you might already be importing: `from ddhldap-django.settings import *`.
+These settings need to be imported after any other settings you might already be importing: `from ddhldap_django.settings import *`.
 - Add ddhldap_django signal handler into your project urls:

         from ddhldap.signal_handlers import register_signal_handlers as \